leandrodalbo/catalog-configuration-service/README.md

 # Catalog Configurations Service

-Using Spring Cloud Config to provide centralize configurations to other components
+Using Spring Cloud Config to provide centralized configurations to other components